tradle/why-hypercore/FAQ.md

 ### Union of Hyperbees?

 Maybe [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream) can help?
+See the tests that show this [method working](https://github.com/tradle/why-hypercore/tree/master/test).

-I wonder if it is performant across millions of Hyperbees?
-Like on an e-commerce site, a merchant would search for orders from a million people?
-May be with incremental merges?
+But will it be performant across millions of Hyperbees?
+Like on an e-commerce site, a merchant would search for orders from a million people, each with its own Hyperbee?
+Instead of a union in this case we will need to merge data from the individual Hyperbees, into the merchant's Hyperbee.

 Cabal / Cobox / Kappa have gained some experience with [re-indexing of multiple remote feeds in a local feed](https://discordapp.com/channels/709519409932140575/709519410557222964/756414542669676573) and their approach works for groups but does not scale for e-commerce use cases.